 Instead, why not plan a stop at the midpoint?
 This eliminates the temptation to try that unplanned new record attempt, and it’s better for your body anyway.

 Another fuel accident scenario is created when a pilot arrives at a rural airport very low on fuel because he heard this place has bargain prices.
-Only problem, they are closed or out of fuel.
+Only problem: They’re closed or out of fuel.
 Now what?
-Those that takeoff usually wind up about 5 miles short of the next airport that actually has fuel.
+Those that takeoff usually wind up about five miles short of the next airport that actually has fuel.